Co-Founder & CEO at Nudge

-I was on the phone recently with a coach who we're helping “go-digital” when I happened to pick up on a pretty glaring issue in the midst of walking through his model and offering.
+I was on the phone recently with a health coach who wanted to launch an online coaching business when I happened to pick up on a glaring issue in the midst of walking through his coaching model and offering.

 He knew he wanted a digital coaching business, but he simply had no idea where to start when it came to creating his initial business model and coaching service offering.

 He had a rough idea of the type of coaching business he wanted to have, but there was a lot left to consider like how to package online health coach services, how to price coaching packages, and the time required to manage clients.